Interactive Brokers vs BDSwiss Comparison

 Which brokers offers more tradeable asset classes, Interactive Brokers or BDSwiss?

-Interactive Brokers offers a more diverse selection of investment options than BDSwiss allowing you to trade Forex Trading, Trading - Forex or CFDs, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Interactive Brokers has 8300, compared to 1081 from BDSwiss.
+Interactive Brokers offers a more diverse selection of investment options than BDSwiss allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Interactive Brokers has 8500, compared to 1081 from BDSwiss.

 Can I trade cryptocurrency with Interactive Brokers or BDSwiss?